neondatabase/website/content/docs/introduction/about.md

 updatedOn: '2024-01-26T16:30:34.542Z'
 ---

-Thank you for your interest in Neon Postgres.
-We're excited that you're here.
-Let us share some information about **Why Neon**.

-Looking back at Neon's very first blog post, [SELECT ’Hello, World’](https://neon.tech/blog/hello-world), the fundamental reasons for **Why Neon** remain the same.
-We set out to build **the best Postgres experience in the cloud**, which is still our core mission today.
-It was clear to us then, as it is now, that **database workloads are shifting into the cloud &#8212; and no one wants to manage a database themselves**.
-We also stated our belief that **in the ever-changing technology stack, Postgres is here to stay**.
+Looking back at Neon's debut blog post, [SELECT ’Hello, World’](https://neon.tech/blog/hello-world), the fundamental reasons for **Why Neon** remain the same:

+- **To build the best Postgres experience in the cloud**.
+This is still our core mission today.
+It was clear to us then, as it is now, that database workloads are shifting into the cloud &#8212; and no one wants to manage a database themselves.
+- **In an ever-changing technology stack, we believe Postgres is here to stay**.
 Just like the Linux operating system or Git version control, we believe Postgres is the default choice for a relational database system.
-That’s why all of the major platforms like AWS, Azure, Google Cloud, Digital Ocean, Heroku, and the many newcomers that have recently entered this space offer Postgres as a service.
+That’s why all of the major platforms like AWS, Azure, Google Cloud, Digital Ocean, and the many newcomers that have recently entered this space offer Postgres as a service.
+- **An idea that a modern Postgres cloud service can be designed differently to be cheaper and more efficient**.
+We call this approach _separation of storage and compute_, which allows us to architect the service around performance, reliability, manageability, and cost.
+- **Belief that our architecture can provide a better Developer Experience (DevX)**.
+Features such as branching, time travel, elastic autoscaling, and seamless backup and restore, improve the developer experience by allowing quick environment setup, efficient developer workflows, and immediate database availability.

-Given the many "Postgres as a service" options available to you today, let's take a look at the reasons why **you** should choose Neon:
+These are Neon's reasons, but given the many _Postgres as a service_ options available to you today, let's take a look at the reasons why **you** should choose Neon:

 ## Neon is Postgres